 The Tools toolbar contains the main tools you need to work in Storyboard Pro.
-In the default workspace, this toolbar located on the left-most side of the interface.
-A small triangle at the lower-right corner of a tool indicates that additional tools can be selected in a pop-up menu.
-To access these tools, either click and hold on the tool button, or select the tool then click on it again.
+In the default workspace, this toolbar located on the left edge of the application window.

 Storyboard Toolbar

 The Storyboard toolbar contains all of the basic commands related to adding and deleting panels, scenes, and transitions, as well as switching between the 2D and 3D workspaces.
 In the default workspace, this toolbar is located at the top of the interface.